 the L1-RSRP measurement period of the current beam refers to TL1-RSRP_Measurement_Period_CSI-RS as specified in table 9.5.4.2-1 or 9.5.4.2-2 where TReport. = 0, and TCSI-RS is the periodicity of the reference signal in the indicated TCI state for the current beam.

 the L1-RSRP measurement period of the new beam refers to TL1-RSRP_Measurement_Period_CSI-RS as specified in table 9.5.4.2-1 or 9.5.4.2-2 where TReport. = 0, and TCSI-RS is the periodicity of the the reference signal configured by the newBeamResourceSet-r19 for new beams.

+value M determined for the measurement period of the new beam by timeRestrictionForChannelMeasurements also apply to current beam measurement.

 For a UE configured with a CSI-ReportConfig with the higher layer parameter eventTypeUE-IBR-r19 set to ‘event7-r19’, UE shall perform L1-RSRP measurement based on L1-RSRP measurement period of the beams in active TCI state list and new beams.